-Similar to providing a mineral supplement, a study by the International Journal of Avian Science (IBIS) found that ingesting clay gives parrots the supplemental nutrients they need to reproduce.
+Similar to providing a mineral supplement, the International Journal of Avian Science (IBIS) found that ingesting clay gives parrots the supplemental nutrients needed to reproduce.

 When food reaches the gizzard, food is ground into smaller pieces by the stomach’s thick wall and tough muscles.
-Parrots regularly eat sand, grit, small pebbles, and stones to help with the process, pulverizing the food, allowing it to pass through the digestive system.
+Parrots regularly eat sand, grit, small pebbles, and stones to assist with the process of pulverizing the food and allowing it to pass through the digestive system.

-Some parrots also consume fine clay to improve the digestive process.
-It’s more refined than grit, so it works more efficiently and sits more comfortably in a parrot’s stomach.
+Some parrots consume fine clay to improve the digestive process.
+Fine clay is more refined than grit, so it works more efficiently and sits comfortably in a parrot’s stomach.

 Can Parrots Eat Clay?

 Clay is safe for parrots to consume, which is why so many species practice geophagy (the act of eating soil) in the wild.
-It can help improve mineral levels and protects against lethal toxins.
+It can improve mineral levels and protect against toxins.

-However, like all things, too much clay can be harmful to parrots.
-Sodium overload is caused by the consumption of excess amounts of clay.
-Too much sodium leads to:
+However, like all things, too much clay can harm parrots.
+Sodium overload is caused by the consumption of excess amounts of clay, which leads to: